Table of Contents

 Imagine buying something that the website clearly shows as “in stock” only to find out later that it’s unavailable to ship.
 This can cause frustration for customers who expected to receive the item before a certain date.

 Even if a refund was issued, it means that the customer is mostly like going to search for similar product someplace else.
 Since a sale can’t be made, there is also stockout costs associated to this.

 This issue often arises when the inventory system being used is incapable of communicating in real time with your online store.

-For example, before partnering with ShipBob, online brand Ocean & Co. were using a fulfillment network that appeared to have a solution that would automatically sync with the product page and update the inventory count in the backend.
+For example, before partnering with ShipBob, online brand Ocean & Co. were using a fulfilment network that appeared to have a solution that would automatically sync with the product page and update the inventory count in the backend.

-However, this was far from reality as they often experienced issues with out-of-sync inventory counts between the store view and the fulfillment software.
+However, this was far from reality as they often experienced issues with out-of-sync inventory counts between the store view and the fulfilment software.
 It turned out that the former 3PL’s network’s technology had trouble communicating amongst itself, resulting in inaccurate inventory records.

 By the time we were able to finally identify the cause and correct the addresses, we were out of stock of the items ordered.
 The SKUs weren’t placed on hold.
 We oversold by 10 items and had to email those 10 customers to let them know that we didn’t actually have stock.”Gerard Ecker, Founder & CEO of Ocean & Co.

 Phantom inventory also translates to a loss of revenue for your ecommerce business.
 If an item isn’t physically available for you to sell, it’s obviously not going to generate revenue.